Baggins5066/Botlivia-Blevitron/replit.md

 !help
 ```

-The description defines how the bot should interact with that specific user.
-You can define personalities, conversation styles, or any behavioral instructions.
+The description provides factual context about your relationship with that user.
+Include background information, relationship history, or contextual details.
+The bot learns its speaking style from past conversations in the database, not from profile instructions.

 ### Deployment
 The bot is configured for **Reserved VM (Background Worker)** deployment: